 - Removes efflorescence

 - A powder form that mixes with water

 - Size: 12 ounces

-- Coverage: 12 ounces will etch 300 square feet
+- Coverage: when mixed with 1 gallon of water, will etch 300 square feet

 - Garage floors